Dolphins have evolved complex sensory functions, which they use as a form of echolocation. In this article, we look at how they manage to do this.

 Baleen whales, such as blue whales and humpback whales, have not adapted their sensory capabilities in the same way dolphins and toothed whales have.

-Although some species emit a sound, the scientist believes that this is more for detecting water depth.
-This may make their long migrations easier if they can recognize features from previous migrations.
+Although some species emit sound, scientists believe this is more for detecting water depth.
+This may make their long migrations easier if they recognize features from previous migrations.